roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  You may come tonight, just once, Professor.
 So make it worthwhile."

  I caught the panties, but resisted doing what my body craved.
 Once she was gone, and I heard the door close, I grabbed Madison's panties, put them on my head and licked her wet sticky crotch while swimming in the intoxicating aroma of her scent.
 My hand went to my wet pussy and began spanking my clit over and over again, building to a powerful climax.
 When I came, I bit on my lips to not wake up Nicholas or Nicole as the pleasure burned through me.
 Exhausted, I fell asleep with Madison's panties still on my head.
-Report_Story #16
+6